Why Are Heat Pumps a Good Idea?

 - Conservation areas, world heritage sites, etc. require additional criteria to be met.
 Contact your local council for further details

 - It has to be the only heat pump that surrounds the property on that piece of land

 - The heat pump has to be at least 100 meters away from any other dwelling

 - If to be built in a conservation area, the heat pump should not be visible from the road

 - It cannot be built at a world heritage site or a listed building

 - All air source heat pump installations will require planning permission.

 Are You Interested in Getting Quotes For Heat Pumps?

 If reading this has sparked your interest towards heat pumps, you are welcome to submit a form and tell us about your needs.
-Compare heat pumps today and get up to four customized quotes from our suppliers.
-This is totally free and with no obligation!
+Compare heat pumps today and get up to four customised quotes from our suppliers.
+This is totally free and without obligation!
 It takes a minute to fill in the form and this will save you hours of research.